Earnest Ross

-Earnest Lee Ross Jr. (born January 27, 1991) is an American professional basketball player for Toyoda Gosei Scorpions of the Japanese B.League.
-Born in the U.S. territory of Guam, he represented the Guam national team for the first time in 2018.
+Earnest Lee Ross Jr. (born January 27, 1991) is an American professional basketball player for Shonan United of the B.League.
+Born in the U.S. territory of Guam, he represents the Guam national team in international competition.
 He played college basketball for Auburn and Missouri before beginning his professional career in Australia in 2014.
-He played half a season with the Perth Wildcats before an Achilles injury ended his rookie year.
-He continued on in Australia in 2016 with the Ballarat Miners.
-He then played in Denmark, New Zealand and Qatar before returning to Australia to play for the Geraldton Buccaneers in 2018.
-In 2019, he helped the Joondalup Wolves reach the SBL Grand Final.
-He later had a stint in the NBA G League for the South Bay Lakers.
+He went on to play in Denmark, New Zealand, Qatar, the NBA G League, Japan, and Mongolia.